hpi-dhc/TROIKA/README.md

 Photoplethysmographic Signals.
 TROIKA is a multi-stage algorithm for computing heart rate from wristband PPG sensors.
 It operates on overlapping time windows of the time-domain PPG signal and produces an HR estimation for each window.
-The computation for each window consists of *signal decomposition*, *SSR (Sparse Signal Reconstruction)*, and *spectral peak tracking*.
+The computation for each window consists of the stages *signal decomposition*, *SSR (Sparse Signal Reconstruction)*, and *spectral peak tracking*.
 Signal decomposition builds upon Singular Value decomposition (SVD) and divides the PPG signal into several signals of similar frequencies used for filtering noise.
 SSR is an optimization algorithm to obtain a sparse frequency-domain representation of the signal with only few peaks representing heart rate.
 Spectral peak tracking performs corrections of the projected HR frequency by making sure that the projected HR is similar across adjacent time windows.